BobBrown1/clock/README.md

 # School Clock

+**A note from me three years later:** I made this project (and wrote this README) in 8th grade.
+It may not run very smoothly.
+If you want to learn more about what I'm up to now, check out my portfolio: [ronenjain.com](https://ronenjain.com).

 This is a simple yet helpful web app made for storing your class schedules with no database needed.
-You can view a the official website for this repository [here](https://whenislun.ch).
+You can view the live version of this project [here](https://school.ronenjain.com).

 ## How it works: